jupyter/jupyter/README.md

 ### Build the documentation automatically with `nox`

 The easiest way to build the documentation locally is by using the [`nox` command line tool](https://nox.thea.codes/).
-This tool makes it easy to automate commands in a repository, and we have included a `docs` command to quickly install the dependencies and build the the documentation.
+This tool makes it easy to automate commands in a repository, and we have included a `docs` command to quickly install the dependencies and build the documentation.

 To build and preview the site locally, follow these steps: